 Figure 14 shows the locations of officially reported chemical warfare material catches by fishermen in the waters around Bornholm between 1994 and 2012, which totals some 5.4 tonnes of warfare agent mixtures (net weight, cf. Annex 7.1 - Table 6).
 As discussed in Chapter 4.2.2, the reported location of the catch does not necessarily reflect the resting place of the item before being trawled up.
-Figure 40 shows the number of reported incidents between 1968 and 2012.
+Error!
+Reference source not found. shows the number of reported incidents etween 1968 and 2012.

-Although the Danish Ministry of Defense is not liable to pay compensation for any losses suffered by fishermen related to the catch of warfare materials, fishermen from Denmark, Greenland and the Faroe Islands are normally compensated for damaged gear and contaminated discarded catch, in case chemical munitions are trawled up outside the areas marked on sea charts.
-Between 1968 and 1984, 202 catches amounting to 395 tonnes of seafood had to be destroyed (cf. Annex 7.1).
+Although the Danish Ministry of Defence is not liable to pay compensation for any losses suffered by fishermen related to the catch of warfare materials, fishermen from Denmark, Greenland and the Faroe Islands are normally compensated for damaged gear and contaminated discarded catch, in case chemical munitions are trawled up outside the areas marked on sea charts.
+Between 1968 and 1984, 202 catches amounting to 395 tonnes of seafood had to be destroyed (cf. Annex 7.1 - Table 8: Incidents involving Danish fishermen 1968-1984, transcribed from SACSA 1991.
+The position is given in decimal degrees (N / E, potentially WGS84).
+The weight of the catch of seafood that had to be discarded because of the contamination is given.
+Irritant gas = Adamsite or Clark-types; tear gas = α -chloroacetophenone.
+Note: In the SACSA 1991 report, details were only provided of incidents that took place until April 1984.
+However, as the report mentions that approximately 50 incidents took place that year, Figure 40 indicates 50 incidents even thought this table only lists details of 32 incidents.